 It allows you to order the lowest set of amounts of stock a supplier is willing to sell.
 You cannot buy the item if a supplier is unwilling to sell below the minimum quantity.

-Strong the stock for some time results in a delay in realizing the profit.
-This method helps the suppliers to maintain healthy cash flow.
+Stronging the stock for some time results in a delay in realizing the profit.
+This method helps the suppliers to maintain a healthy cash flow.

-B category is lesser expensive as compared to A and is moderately controlled.
-On the other hand, c-category items require more secondary investments and are highly available.
+B category is less expensive as compared to A and is moderately controlled.
+On the other hand, C-category items require more secondary investments and are highly available.

-So the level control level of the C category items is minimal.
+So the control level of the C category items is minimal.

 Economic order quantity helps to reduce inventory by ordering the lowest amount of stock.
 As a result, it saves the storage cost and achieves the target during peak demand hours.